kquick/test/README.md

 kquick copy

-this is where usage information goes
+This is where usage information goes: HERE